Tushar010119/THE-AI-FACE-SWAP-DF/README.md

 You can offload the heavy work to [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [server with a GPU](https://github.com/alievk/avatarify/wiki/Remote-GPU) and use your laptop just to communicate the video stream.

-## Setup avatars
+## Setup FACE
-Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.
+THE-AI-FACE-SWAP-DF comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.

 Follow these advices for better visual quality:
 * Make square crop of your avatar picture.